andrade-daniel/open_data_gov/dados-gov-pt/README.md

 ### Installing

-For more convience, since the portal was developed from the uData engine, you will need to install the Open Data Team's udata-explorer:
+For more convenience, since the portal was developed from the uData engine, you will need to install the Open Data Team's udata-explorer:

 ```
 git clone https://github.com/opendatateam/udata-explorer.git